-Join Joseph Lowery for an in-depth discussion in this video Styling detail pages, part of Getting Started with Dreamweaver CS5 and Business Catalyst.
+Join Joseph Lowery for an in-depth discussion in this video Styling detail pages, part of Dreamweaver CS5: Business Catalyst Integration.

 Business Catalyst provides a basic layout for all of its e-commerce pages that you can modify to your heart's content.
 While you can do it Business Catalyst, it's even easier in Dreamweaver, using tools you are already familiar with.
 Now we have created our categories, but so far, we don't have a page to display them in.
 Let's create that page here in Dreamweaver.
 I will flip over to the Assets panel and right-click on our template Internal, choose New from Template.
 I am going to go ahead and save a page, and we will call this "catalogs.html."
 Now I can change the placeholder heading to Catalogs, and I am not going to need the placeholder text here, so I will go ahead and select that and then press Delete to remove it.